Humanizing War: The Experiences of Soldiers and Civilians During Conflict

 During that time, Haider was arrested, injured and kidnapped.
 He lost several family members and friends.
 He wanted to stay in his home country of Iraq but the risk became too great.
 “At some point I realized that it is more important to live for a cause than to die for one,” Haider expressed.
 He graduated from Baghdad University and one year later, was awarded a Fulbright scholarship to move to the United States where he finished graduate school majoring in Global Security & Conflict Resolution.

-Once he arrived to the US, Haider drove across the country setting up a booth titled “Talk to an Iraqi”.
-He set up the booth in 35 US states, inviting every-day people for a conversation about realities of war.
+Once he arrived in the US, Haider drove across the country setting up a booth titled “Talk to an Iraqi”.
+He set up the booth in 35 US states, inviting everyday people for a conversation about realities of war.
 His journey was featured in Showtime, NPR, and over 250 cinemas across the US.

 “I have been around YPO/WPO and CEO for nearly 35 years, and engaged as both an organizer and attender of some incredible events.
 Last night was truly the most memorable of all.
 It was not just the photos, but the methodology Haider used in his presentation.
 Calm, not vitriolic, non-judgmental, but real in describing the horrific unintended consequences of the acts of war that escape so many.
 His ability to be articulate, reasonably dispassionate, opine on his experiences, understand the Iraqi society under Saddam and under the subsequent governments made it all the more compelling.” – Member – WPO Los Angeles